jhforster/jhforster.github.io/_posts/2020-02-15-first-winter-hike-recap.md

 * I should brought my [ultralight stuff sack][ul] from Osprey.
 I could have stuffed clothes or food into it and then had it around the hut to use.
 * Bring a few more hand warmers.
 They weigh nothing and take up no space.
 What's the downside?
 * I relied on my iPhone XS for photo and video.
 I wanted to bring my Fuji x100t but the batteries die so quickly in the cold and I have to worry about protecting it from the elements.
 Whereas the iPhone is waterproof, battery last a long time in airplane mode, shoots better video, and it was always easy to access from my front pocket.

+I stuffed everything inside a contractor trash bag that I put inside my backpack.
+I've used this trick before to keep things dry when there might be precipitation and it hasn't failed me yet.

 ## Food & water